 - Have an agenda.
 Like any meeting set an agenda and stick to it.
 Everyone might be exhausted and having a strict timeline to follow makes the most out of everyone’s time.
 Also, make sure to send this agenda to everyone as early as possible and assign a facilitator who can move things along so you don’t get stuck.

 - Focus on learning.
 The goal of the meeting is to gather as much insight as possible and address issues.
 Don’t point fingers but collectively come up with solutions instead.

 - Set next steps.
 The meeting needs to produce some output so make sure everyone knows what they need to do next as a result of their learnings.
 Remember to document what each person needs to do next in preparation for the next event.

 - Recap and celebrate.
 After summarizing the meeting, it’s important to also use this time to celebrate since everyone’s earned it!
 Host the meeting at a relaxing getaway and make it part of the agenda to have some leisurely activities that your team enjoys doing.

-Editor’s Note: This was originally published on March 11, 2014 and has been completely revamped and updated for accuracy and comprehensiveness.
+Editor’s Note: This blog post was originally published in March 2014 and has been updated for accuracy and comprehensiveness.